Criticality-Cognitive-Computation-Lab/SpikeStereoNet/README.md

 ## Citations

-If you find this code useful in your research, please consider citing our paper.
+If you find our work useful in your research, please consider citing our paper.

 ```
 @inproceedings{gao2026spikestereonet,